MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -ScanOnlyIfIdleEnabled

-Indicates whether to start scheduled scans only when the computer is not in use.
+Specifies whether to start scheduled scans only when the computer is not in use.
+Valid values are:

-If you specify a value of $True or do not specify a value, Windows Defender runs schedules scans when the computer is on, but not in use.
+- $true: Windows Defender runs schedules scans when the computer is on, but not in use.
+This is the default value.
+- $false: Windows Defender runs schedules scans when the computer is in use.

 ```yaml
 Type: Boolean